kamlesh78/auto_attendance_bot/README.md

    IMP: if you are using Chrome web browser replace webdriver.Firefox with webdriver.Chrome in line 5 of autoattendance.py.
-        Similary if you are using any ther browser replace Firefox with name of that browser.
+        Similary if you are using any other browser replace Firefox with name of that browser.